About MSPB Watch™

 Yes, depending on the public interest issues in the case, the case’s procedural posture, and staff availability.

 My case raises important public interest issues.
 Can I get publicity for it?

 Yes.
-For best results, see this: publicity policy.
+For best results, see MSPB Watch’s Publicity Policy.

 What is your commenting policy?

 Comments may be moderated at the discretion of the site owner.
-Commenters will be banned if found to be engaging in defamatory or abusive conduct.
+Commenters may be banned if found to be repeatedly engaging in defamatory or abusive conduct.

 Can I copy what I see, to repost elsewhere or for other purposes?

 Yes, provided you give attribution and use it for non-commercial purposes, absent a waiver.
 MSPB Watch uses a Creative Commons Attribution-NonCommercial-ShareAlike license.

 - Telephone: (505) 552-2301